SamJS23/WADS-Test/README.md

 **Why Microservices Matter**
 The adoption of microservices has become a significant trend in web development due to a multitude of advantages and benefits:
+Scalability: Microservices offer remarkable scalability.
+Developers can scale specific services as needed without affecting the entire application.
+This ability to scale selectively leads to efficient resource utilization.
+Improved Reliability: Microservices can enhance application reliability.
+If one microservice fails, it doesn’t necessarily lead to the failure of the entire application.
+This isolation and independence make it easier to design systems that remain operational even in the presence of failures.
+Faster Development: Microservices encourage agility in development.
+Small, focused teams can work on individual microservices, leading to quicker development cycles and faster time-to-market for features and updates.
+Enhanced Fault Isolation: Microservices provide better fault isolation.
+Issues in one microservice typically don’t affect other services, limiting the blast radius of potential problems.
+Easier Maintenance: Maintaining microservices is less risky and cumbersome than monolithic applications.
+Developers can update and improve individual services without the need for extensive regression testing across the entire application.
+Technology Diversity: Microservices allow you to use diverse technologies and programming languages.
+This means that you can choose the best tools for the unique requirements of each service.
+Team Autonomy: Microservices foster team autonomy.
+Cross-functional teams can work on individual microservices, leading to a more dynamic and innovative development process.
+Components of Microservices